freshworks/marketplace-sample-apps/Demo-Apps/imposter-checker-app/README.md

 ![Alt](/screenshots/improved%20ux%20-%20page%202.png)
 [See the Screenshot](https://ibb.co/YN5KBB0)

-**What does Demo doesn't cover?**
-1. I plan on improving UX ([Improved now](/screenshots/))
-2. Refactor the code to be more readable (Done)
-3. All other updates post October 10, 2020.
-(Done as planned)

-I intend to implement them until the Oct 31, 2020.
-To abide by this you can check the commits made via [my Github Repository](https://github.com/Saif-Shines/imposter-checker-app).
-I will keep pushing them :-)

-I guess the best way to describe this project is with the criteria that that holds.

 ## Impact & Innovation
 Before I thought of building an Freshworks App, I intended to build a chrome extension because it felt a lot of users can use the app.
 Among those most of uses would be happy with Authentication & Security measures which already exists.
 Brining secure-ness to those general users didn't felt like they would pay for a product and buy.